CarlHumm/feedback-form-pie/README.md

 2. **Copy the plugin folder**

-Manually copy the feedback-plugin folder (inside your project) to your local WordPress installation's plugin directory:
+Manually copy the feedback-plugin folder from your root to your local WordPress installation's plugin directory:

 ```bash
 wp-content/plugins/